 Expected learning outcomes

-In regards to comprehension and knowledge, on successful completion of the course, the student will have:
+On successful completion of the course, the student will have knowledge and understanding about:

-In regards to ability and proficiency, on successful completion of the course, the student will have:
+On successful completion of the course, the student will be able to:

-Concerning the logic of inquiry, on successful completion of the course, the student will have:
+On successful completion of the course, the student will understand:

 General entry requirements